-The Town's total OPEB liability of \$123,863 was measured as of June 30, 2018 and was determined by an actuarial valuation as of that date.
+The Town's total OPEB liability of \$132,447 was measured as of June 30, 2020 and was determined by an actuarial valuation as of that date.

 Actuarial assumptions and other inputs.
-The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement unless otherwise specified:
+The total OPEB liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement unless otherwise specified:

-Inflation 2.5 percent Salary increases 3.5 to 7.75 percent, including inflation Discount rate 3.50 percent Healthcare cost trend rates Pre-Medicare - 7.25 percent
+Inflation 2.5 percent

+Salary increases 3.5 to 7.75 percent, including inflation

+Discount rate 2.21 percent

+Healthcare cost trend rates Pre-Medicare and prescription drug -

+7 percent for 2020, deceasing to an ultimate

+rate of 4.5 percent by 2030